LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 Operations
 ==========

-In a query expression, an operation is an optional clause that affects how the query expression behaves by removing elements from the sequence, ordering the elements in a certain manner, or introducing new variables.
+In a query expression, an :dfn:`operation` is an optional clause that affects how the query expression behaves by removing elements from the sequence, ordering the elements in a certain manner, or introducing new variables.

 Where